teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

      --label_scale_pipeline_registry_1_1000
                            Export labels in scale 1:1'000, can be combined with other scales (Leitungskataster/Cadastre des conduites souterraines)
      --label_scale_network_plan_1_250
-                           Export labels in scale 1:250, can be combined with other scales (Werkplan/Plan de reseau) --label_scale_network_plan_1_500
+                           Export labels in scale 1:250, should not be combined with other scales of Werkplan (Werkplan/Plan de reseau)
+     --label_scale_network_plan_1_500
-                           Export labels in scale 1:500, can be combined with other scales (Werkplan/Plan de reseau) --label_scale_overviewmap_1_10000
+                           Export labels in scale 1:500, should not be combined with other scales of Werkplan (Werkplan/Plan de reseau)
+     --label_scale_overviewmap_1_10000
                            Export labels in scale 1:10'000, can be combined with other scales (Uebersichtsplan/Plan d'ensemble)
      --label_scale_overviewmap_1_5000